The Secret Zucchini Cake

-Look, I am going honest, I am not drowning in zucchinis just yet.
+Look, I am going to be honest, I am not drowning in zucchinis just yet.
 But I know people who are, and we are gifted with unwanted zucchinis regularly.
 There are only so many ways you can cook a zucchini until it all just starts tasting like zucchini, zucchini, zucchini!
-So I thought let’s make it sweet and something entirely different.
+So I thought let’s make something sweet and something entirely different.

-Enjoy this cake, it is a fave here.
-I’d love it to be a fave of yours too. x
+Enjoy this cake, it is a fave x

 What you will need: